 An example of unrecorded revenue is when an employee who is engaged in consulting services neglects to complete her timesheet at the end of the month, so that the accounting staff does not record her billable hours in that month.
 Instead, she records the information after the reporting period has closed, so that the revenue must instead be recognized in the next reporting period.

 Another example is when a company is engaged in a multi-period project for a customer, and completes work during an accounting period, but is not contractually allowed to issue an invoice until a later accounting period.
-Thus, it has unearned revenue until such time as it records an invoice.
+The controller elects not to accrue any revenue until the actual billing period.
+Thus, the firm has unrecorded revenue until such time as it records an invoice.

 The correct accounting treatment for unrecorded revenue is to accrue revenue in the period when the revenue is earned, using a credit to an Accrued Revenue account, and a debit to an Accounts Receivable account.
 You would then reverse this entry in the period when you invoice the customer.